Jasai007/Flask-DevOps-Toolkit/README.md

 ## Project Structure

+## Other Projects

+### Jenkins Freestyle Project
+Located in the `Freestyle_pipeline` folder, this project is designed to streamline CI/CD workflows using Jenkins.

+### Test Jenkins Through Docker Agent
+Located in the `Test_Jenkinsfile` folder, this project focuses on testing Jenkins using a Docker agent for a flexible and isolated environment.

 - `templates/`: Contains HTML templates for rendering views.
 - `static/`: Contains static files such as CSS and images.
 - `routes.py`: Defines the application routes.
 - `test.py`: Contains tests for the application.
 - `Dockerfile`: Instructions for building a Docker image for the application.